-In the Mauritania capital of Nouakchott life appeared calm only a day after a bloodless military coup had toppled the government of President Moktar Ould Daddah, on Monday (10 July).
+Background: In the Mauritania capital of Nouakchott life appeared calm only a day after a bloodless military coup had toppled the government of President Moktar Ould Daddah, on Monday (10 July).
 President Ould Daddah, aged 53, had ruled the country since Mauritania gained independence from France in 1961.
 The new leader, Colonel Mustapha Ould Salek, was formally the Army Chief of Staff.

 SYNOPSIS: The sight of soldiers in the streets of Nouakchott is not uncommon.
 Mauritania has been involved in fighting a guerrilla war against Algerian Polisario forces in the Western Sahara for more than two years.
 The disputed territory was ceded to Mauritania and Morocco by Spain in 1976 and the Polisario guerrillas have been waging a war of independence ever since.
 Reuters have reported speculation that disillusionment with the war could be the reason for the military take-over.